Professor-Scofield/Termux-Fake_root-Access/Termux Fake root/README.md

 </centre>

 # Support
-> hey there, You can subscribe <a href="https://www.youtube.com/@CyberHubAcademy">Mr Idealhat</a> for interesting videos OR follow <a href="https://www.youtube.com/@CyberHubAcademy">Mr Idealhat</a> Blogger website for interesting blogs.
-Search <a href="https://www.youtube.com/@CyberHubAcademy">Adarsh Addee</a> on YouTube and subscribe for my vlog videos.
+> Hey there, You can subscribe <a href="https://www.youtube.com/@CyberHubAcademy">Cyberhub Academy <for interesting videos OR follow <a href="https://www.youtube.com/@CyberHubAcademy">Cyberhub Academy</a> Blogger website for interesting blogs.
+Search <a href="https://www.youtube.com/@CyberHubAcademy">Cyberhub Academy</a> on YouTube and subscribe for my vlog videos.

 # Fake Root Privileges
 This tool helps you to access the fake root privileges in termux.
 To access the fake root privileges in termux, just type <pre>fakeroot</pre> in termux.
 And here you go, Now you have gain the fake root privileges access in termux.